STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 ### Troubleshooting

 __Make sure RStudio and the `rmarkdown` package (and its dependencies) are up-to-date.__ In case of catastrophic failure to render R Markdown, consider that your software may be too old.
-R Markdown has been developing rapidly (written 2014-09), so you need a very current version of RStudio and `rmarkdown` to enjoy all the goodies we describe here.
+R Markdown has been developing rapidly (written 2015-09), so you need a very current version of RStudio and `rmarkdown` to enjoy all the goodies we describe in this course.

 __Get rid of your `.Rprofile`__, at least temporarily.
 I have found that a "mature" `.Rprofile` that has accumulated haphazardly over the years can cause trouble.
 Specifically, if you've got anything in there relating to `knitr`, `markdown`, `rmarkdown` and RStudio stuff, it may be preventing the installation or usage of the most recent goodies (see above).
-Comment the whole file out or rename it something else and relaunch or reinstall RStudio.
+Comment the whole file out or rename it something else and relaunch or re-install RStudio.

 __Insert a chunk in your `.rmd` document so that it renders even when there are errors.__ Some errors are easier to diagnose if you can execute specific R statements during rendering and leave more evidence behind for forensic examination.
 Put [this chunk](https://gist.github.com/jennybc/679ea117b61c9126034a):